The Ultimate Food Map of Europe

 Pierogi are the most popular Polish food for visitors.
 And why not?
 These little dumplings come with tonnes of fillings, but sauerkraut, meat and cheese are the better ones.
 Pierogi are given with fried onion on top.

-Don’t miss these other 18 Traditional Food from Poland you’ll love.
+Don’t miss these other 18 Traditional Foods from Poland you’ll love.
 This country has some very cool places to visit.
-These are our 8 Favourite Cities to visit in Poland.

 Food Map of Europe: Plate of pierogi in Krakow.